Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 And yet cybersecurity is one area where there is a clear case not only for using AI but for broadening and accelerating its adoption throughout the enterprise and its Security Operations Centers* (SOCs).
 The obvious reason: malicious actors have no ethics.
 They are using AI to create and launch new attacks, and without AI-based defenses, their exploits are far more likely to be successful.
-This paper takes a closer look at why companies must harness AI as the first line of defence, and why the use of AI is not only ethical but morally imperative.
+This paper takes a closer look at why companies must harness AI as the first line of defense, and why the use of AI is not only ethical but morally imperative.

 Some of the concerns this paper addresses are: